Related pages: Toxic Pollution | Reporting Environmental Violations

 Coast Guard Southern New England District

-Mass DEP Oil Spill Response website
+Mass DEP Oil Spill Prevention and Response website

 (This page was originally written using the 2005 Geographic Response Manual as a guide and has been updated to include references to the 2009 Geographic Response Manual.
 For more information on the Massachusetts Geographic Response Manual please visit this Massachusetts Department of Environmental Protection webpage